- Make a submission via our online submission form on this page or by emailing firstname.lastname@example.org

 Why is Council doing these flood studies?

 We’re doing these flood studies to improve safety for residents.
 The outcomes and recommendations will improve protection for properties, assist planning for residential growth and development and improve management of our waterways.

 Under NSW planning laws, councils are responsible for managing local flood planning.
-We’ve engaged WMAwater, a specialist consultancy in flood models and floodplain management, to complete studies on eight minor tributary catchments where a flood study has not previously been undertaken.
+Council has engaged a consultant, WMA Water, to complete studies on eight minor tributary catchments where a flood study has not previously been undertaken.

-These eight remaining tributary catchments flow into the Lake Macquarie waterway and have a history of flooding or have otherwise been identified on our records as having the potential to flood.
+These eight remaining un-modelled tributary catchments that flow into the Lake Macquarie waterway have a history of flooding or have otherwise been identified on Council’s records as having the potential to flood.
 We need to be prepared.
-The flood study will establish scientific hydrologic and hydraulic computer models of the study area, which then are used to establish probability flood levels, extents and velocities within this study area, and map areas affected by flood events in a range of scenarios.
+The flood study will establish hydrologic and hydraulic computer models of the study area which then are used to design flood levels, extents and velocities within this study area, and map areas affected by flood events in a range of scenarios.

 The flood study will be used to inform a floodplain risk management study and plan later in the flood management process.

 What community consultation has taken place to develop these flood studies?

 In early 2020, we collected information on community flood experiences and overall concerns on flooding issues.
 It also allowed Council to receive ideas on potential floodplain management measures.
 There were 74 responses received to the survey.